MasterOdin/tsc-publish/README.md

   package.json
 ```

-where `tsc` handles publishing to your `outDir` and `tsc-publish` handles copying all of the other metadata files, using
+where `tsc` handles publishing to your `outDir` and `publisher` handles copying all of the other metadata files, using
 the `.npmignore` file if it exists, else just copying in `package.json` and `README`, `LICEN[CS]E`, and `CHANGELOG`.

 From there, it publishes directly within the `dist/` directory, meaning you can minimize the amount of imports in `index.js`
 and that consumers can more cleanly import other sources doing `import {bar} from 'your-package/foo`.

-Additionally, tsc-publish will help ensure that all steps of the build/publish lifecycle are hit to help ensure
+Additionally, publisher will help ensure that all steps of the build/publish lifecycle are hit to help ensure
 that no steps are missed.
 By default, it will run:
 * lint
 * build